AntonUBC/kaggle_flavours_of_physics/README.md

 - SGD Classifier (sklearn)
 - Gradient Boosting Trees Classifier (XGBoost)

-At the second level I used XGBoost (XGB), Random Forest (RF) and Uniform Gradient Boosting (UGB) classifiers to obtain three vectors of predicted probabilities.
+At the second level I used XGBoost (XGB), Random Forest (RF) and Uniform Gradient Boosting (UGB) classifiers to obtain three different vectors of predicted probabilities.

 At the third level, I combined obtained predictions using the following formula: